top of page

 During my later years in the military, one of my skills was assessing a problem or task and finding the right person or team to successfully address the issue.
 If you have an interesting book, I may be able to find you a buyer or recommend other reputable experts that may offer you a second or third opinion concerning your book.
 Ethically, as a bookseller, I have not spoken to these book dealers (colluded with them) about referrals.
 I do not collect a finder's fee.

 “The sufficiency of my merit is to know that my merit is not sufficient."
 St. Augustine.
-Humility is an indispensable attribute… #NT4S[iii]
+Humility is an indispensable attribute… #NT4S[7]

-Soldiers do not talk about classified technologies or missions.
-As a bookseller I do not tell public tales about my clients.
-[Read more about Captain’s Book Shoppe LLC Privacy Policy: https://www.captainsbookshoppe.com/privacy-policy ] Soldiering prepared me for bookselling.
-I know how to maintain confidentiality.
+Soldiering prepared me for bookselling.
+I know how to maintain the proper level of confidentiality.
 I traveled the world and enjoyed remaining anonymous while browsing around bookstores, bazaars, and markets.
-Thus, I sell books in the manner that I prefer to buy books.
+Thus, I sell books in the manner that I prefer to buy books. https://www.captainsbookshoppe.com/privacy-policy ]

 BOOK VALUATIONS